Leuven railway station

 Leuven railway station (Station Leuven; Gare de Louvain) (Note: Officially Leuven (Leuven; Louvain)) is the main railway station in Leuven, Flemish Brabant, Belgium.
 The station is operated by the National Railway Company of Belgium (NMBS/SNCB) and is located on railway line 36.
 In 2007, it was the fifth-busiest station in Belgium, only preceded by the three main Brussels stations and Gent-Sint-Pieters railway station.

 Renovation

 The station recently underwent extensive and costly renovations lasting several years.
 The square in front of the station houses a major bus terminal, as well as extensive bicycle and car parking.
-The station includes a tunnel which passes underneath the station for pedestrians, as well as an overhead bridge with elevators.
+The station includes two tunnels which pass underneath the station for pedestrians, as well as an overhead bridge with elevators.
 The station is fully accessible for wheelchairs.

 While a high-speed line passes through the station, Leuven is not a stop on any high-speed route.
 Current expansion is limited because the station has reached the maximum set of rail and platforms possible, meaning any further expansion would require building an underground segment.